hasti2811/ecs-assignment/README.md

 Then i created the ECS module so that I can run my image as a container on the AWS cloud.

-Finally I automated code changes through CI/CD so that when a developer makes changes, they can build the docker image from GitHub actions.
+Finally I automated code changes through CI/CD so that when a developer makes changes, they can build the docker image and push it to ECR from GitHub actions.
+This means that the terraform infrastructure can pull updated images.
 They can also apply the infrastructure and destroy it too because I have made pipelines for those functions too.

 ## Architecture Diagram